-My sister was swimming through Tumblr themes, then we accidentally came across this account which has this song Re:make as its background music.
+My sister was swimming through Tumblr themes when we fatefully came across one account that has this song playing in the background:

-Anyway, the band’s name comes from One O’Clock, as in the time (1 o’clock).
-Because according to their page in Wikipedia, that is the time when they usually practice when they still haven’t debuted.
-If you’re a big fan of the Japanese nation, there’s no need to elaborate anymore as to how it turned into ONE OK ROCK, right?
-Read it again (;
+Anyway, the band’s name comes from one o’clock, as in the time (1 o’clock).
+According to their Wikipedia page, that’s the time when they usually practice when they still haven’t debuted.
+If you’re a Japanese culture enthusiast there’s no need to elaborate anymore as to how it turned into ONE OK ROCK, right?

-As of now, we are yet to discover all their songs, they still have a few as they only debuted in 2007.
+As of now, we’re yet to discover all their songs.
+They still have a few as they only debuted in 2007.
 But I am confident they have tons of good ones in store for their listeners.
 Here is another song driving my sister and I asdfghjklasdfghjklasdfghjklasdfghjkl…

-Life is young, there’s another addition to our playlist.
-Can’t get any happier.
-The way how I feel about ONE OK ROCK’s music, I can’t put into words just yet.
-I’m still overwhelmed.
-I love everything, the voice, the English and Japanese diction, the strings, the heavy beat, the entire melody, the harmony, oh my gosh!
-The Japanese music which I love so much is being expressed in such a way that is so familiar, I feel so at home.
-They obviously are offering a new flavor (as a Japanese rock band), I love the spice!
+The Japanese music that I love so much is being expressed in such a way that’s so familiar.
+I feel so at home.
+They’re obviously offering a new flavor as a Japanese rock band and I love the spice!
 I’m in love.
 I’m really in love.
 It’s bringing in some unbelievable amount of romance in my life right now.
 I love it.
 I just love it!

-Anyway, for something substantial, you can check out their official YouTube account ONEOKROCKchannel, they’re on Facebook too; ONE OK ROCK.
-If you’re an avid Japanese music fan like me and haven’t heard of this group yet, it’s about time you check them out too!
+Anyway for something substantial you can check out their official YouTube account ONEOKROCKchannel, they’re on Facebook too; ONE OK ROCK.
+If you’re an avid Japanese music fan like me and haven’t heard of this group yet, it’s about time you check them out!
 They’re worth the try!
-Trust me (: It’s ONE OK ROCK DUDE!
+TRUST.
+ME.